Attachment in Children and Parents

 In a first study conducted some years ago at Stanford University, 8-12 years old children performed two social emotional tasks in the fMRI scanner: 1) a social feedback processing task (already previously used in adults and adolescents), and 2) a newly designed own versus mother face morph task.
 Attachment in children to their parents was measured with the child version of the self-report questionnaire Experiences in Close Relationships revised (ECR-RC).

-The corresponding paper was just accepted: Miller, J., Shrestha, S., Reiss, A. L., Vrtička, P. (accepted February 17th 2020).
+The corresponding paper is now freely available: Miller, J., Shrestha, S., Reiss, A. L., Vrtička, P. (accepted February 17th 2020).
 Neural Bases of Social Feedback Processing and Self-Other Distinction in Late Childhood: The Role of Attachment and Age.
 Cognitive, Affective, and Behavioral Neuroscience.

 More information will be provided here as soon as possible.

 Parents (both mothers and fathers) from a different study are also performing two social emotional tasks in the fMRI scanner, comprising an emotional facial expression processing task from own versus unknown children, as well as a virtual ball-tossing game with the own versus an unknown child.
 Attachment in adults is measured with the self-report questionnaire Experiences in Close Relationships revised (ECR-R), the Adult Attachment Interview (AAI), as well as video-ratings of the parent-child interaction.
 These data are acquired in association with the D-CARE and M-CARE projects (see here).

 More information will be posted here as soon as it becomes available.